MarioVilas/winappdbg/doc/source/Downloads.rst

 Other goodies
 +++++++++++++

 Running WinAppDbg under Python interpreters other than CPython is considered experimental, but you may experience performance gains by using them.
-Also, in older versions of CPython, with the Python specializing compiler, `Psyco <http://psyco.sourceforge.net/>`_, *WinAppDbg* will experience a performance gain just by installing it, no additional steps are needed.
+Also, in older versions of CPython (up until Python 2.5), with the Python specializing compiler `Psyco <http://psyco.sourceforge.net/>`_, *WinAppDbg* will experience a performance gain just by installing it, no additional steps are needed.
 You can download the sources and some old precompiled binaries from the `official site <http://psyco.sourceforge.net/download.html>`_ and newer but unofficial builds from `Voidspace <http://www.voidspace.org.uk/python/modules.shtml#psyco>`_.

-Also `PyReadline <http://pypi.python.org/pypi/pyreadline>`_ is useful when using the console tools shipped with *WinAppDbg*, but they'll work without it.
+Also `PyReadline <https://pypi.org/project/pyreadline>`_ is useful when using the console tools shipped with *WinAppDbg*, but they'll work without it.
 Basically what it does is provide autocomplete and history for console applications.

 Install
 -------